 The Guide to Chinese Phone Calls – Become a Pro with LTL

-Making phone calls in Chinese can be intimidating, as native speakers tend to speak very fast and you can’t rely on visual clues.
+Making phone calls in Mandarin can be intimidating, as native speakers tend to speak very fast and you can’t rely on visual clues.

 If your phone is ringing, don’t be afraid of the challenge…

 We will help guide you. how to make a phone call in Chinese will help you to give your communication skills a boost, to master the art of conversation, and to broaden your social life as well!